-The business outlook for all TTSSL countries is difficult to forecast due to the uncertain impact of COVID-19.
-Growth in each of our countries will clearly be affected and possibly become negative at some point during the coming year, with obvious flow on consequences for our business operations.
-All TTSSL countries have developed Business Continuity Plans and will diligently manage during the challenging times ahead, with a particular focus on the wellbeing of our staff and customers.
+The business outlook for all TTSSL countries is difficult to forecast due to the ongoing impact of COVID-19.
+Growth in each of our countries will be affected, with the apparent flow-on consequences for our business operations.
+All TTSSL countries will continue to refine and implement the Business Continuity Plans and will diligently manage during the challenging times ahead, with a particular focus on the wellbeing of our staff and customers.

-In the coming year, we will retain our focus on improving the quality levels of our infrastructure and service levels as part of the long-term strategic goal.
+In the coming year, we will retain our focus on improving the quality levels of our infrastructure, service levels and commence on improving our online and digital capabilities.